 The PC-executable Version 7PC includes additional dynamic link library files (DLL) which must be installed in the same directory (i.e. 'folder') as the executable file wamit.exe, or in a different folder which is included in the system path.
+By default, the .msi installer does this for the user.
 If these DLL files are missing the program will not run, regardless of the inputs and options specified.
 The required DLL files include special WAMIT DLL files and also special Intel or Microsoft DLL files.
 The three required WAMIT DLL files are